 For the full list of excipients, see section 6.1.

 Yellow, round tablet, with a diameter of 6 mm and thickness less than 4 mm approximately

-Tablets must be taken at approximately the same time each day, with some liquid if needed.
+Tablets must be taken orally in the order directed on the blister package at about the same time every day, with some liquid if necessary.